Dennis Rader: Murder of Kathryn Bright

-Rader planned to murder Kathryn Bright (21), referring to her as "Project Lights Out".
-Rader picked her for his next murder victim after he spotted her entering her house with a friend.
-He had no knowledge of her younger brother Kevin (19) living at the same house, which might have dissuaded him from targeting her, as he was trying to "stay away from the males as much as possible" to make the killings easier.
+Less than three months after the Otero murders, Rader selected Kathryn Bright (21) as his next victim after spotting her entering her house with a friend, referring to the planned murder of Bright as "Project Lights Out".
+He had no knowledge of her younger brother Kevin (19) staying over, which might have dissuaded him from targeting her, as he was trying to "stay away from the males as much as possible" to make the killings easier.

-On April 4, 1974, Rader broke into the home through a sliding glass door in the back, to find no one was home yet.
-He began sweeping up the glass to try to minimize suspicion when Kathryn did arrive.
-The delicate trigger of his pistol caused an accidental discharge.
-He feared that the smell of gunpowder would alert Kathryn.
-She came home shortly with Kevin.
-He told them that he was a wanted man from California, and needed money and food.
-He was described as a stocky man wearing a silver wrist watch, "sweating profusely".
-Rader forced the Brights into the southeast bedroom, where he made Kevin tie Kathryn up, before Rader bound Kevin himself.
+On April 4, 1974, Rader broke into Bright's house through the rear sliding glass door, finding no one was home yet.
+He began sweeping up the glass to try to minimize suspicion when Bright arrived.
+The delicate trigger of Rader's pistol caused an accidental discharge, causing him to fear that the smell of gunpowder would alert Bright.
+When Bright later arrived home accompanied by Kevin, Rader told them that he was a wanted man from California and needed money and a car.
+He forced the siblings into the southeast bedroom, where he made Kevin tie up his sister, before Rader bound Kevin himself.
 Rader used household supplies, including bandanas, as restraints to distinguish the crime from the Otero murders.
-Kevin and Kathryn were separated into different rooms with Kevin tied to a bedpost, and Kathryn to a chair.
+The siblings were separated into different rooms, with Kevin's feet tied to a bedpost and Bright to a chair.
 Rader turned on the stereo system in the living room to drown out any sounds of struggle, which he later claimed was a trick he learned from "detective magazines".

-Rader returned to the bedroom where Kevin was restrained to strangle him, but Bright had freed himself.
-Rader then pulled his firearm and a struggle ensued, during which Rader shot Kevin in the forehead.
+Rader returned to the bedroom where Kevin was restrained to strangle him, but Kevin had freed himself.
+Rader then pulled out his firearm and a struggle ensued, during which Rader shot Kevin in the forehead.
 Rader then attempted to strangle Kevin again, resulting in a similar struggle in which he fired two more shots: one landing just above Kevin's mouth and the other grazing him.
 Kevin played dead until Rader left the room, then ran from the house.
 He flagged down neighbors, who took him to the hospital and called police.

-When Rader reentered her room, Kathryn asked about the gunshots.
-Rader told Kathryn that he had shot her brother, at which point she fought back.
-Kathryn's resistance proved too strong for Rader to strangle her as planned, so Rader resorted to stabbing her repeatedly in the area under her ribcage.
-Rader heard Kevin call for help during the struggle.
-Once he thought Kathryn was dead, Rader grabbed her keys, ran outside, and tried unsuccessfully to start Bright's truck.
-When it did not start, Rader ran to his car, which was parked at Wichita State University.
-Kathryn was alive when police arrived at her house, holding a telephone in her hands but partially verbally unresponsive.
+When Rader reentered her room, Bright asked about the gunshots.
+Rader told Bright that he had shot her brother, at which point she fought back.
+Her resistance proved too strong for Rader to strangle her as planned, so he resorted to stabbing her "two or three times" in the area under her ribcage.
+Rader had heard Kevin call for help during the struggle and once he believed Kathryn was dead, Rader grabbed her keys, ran outside, and unsuccessfully tried to start her truck.
+When it did not start, Rader ran to his car, which was parked at the WSU campus.
+Bright was alive when police arrived at her house, holding a telephone, but partially verbally unresponsive.
 She died in emergency surgery from multiple stab wounds and strangulation.
+Kevin did not see his sister's body and was informed of her death several days after the attack while hospitalized.